NAMlab/CHESSproject/README.md

-# CHESS - Crop HEterochrony StatiStics for better crop genomics
+# CHESS - Crop HEterochrony StatiStics for better crops genomics
 Stay tuned for code and tutorials from the project partners at:

 <a href="http://www.igr.poznan.pl/en/home-en">Institute of Plant Genetics - Polish Academy of Sciences, Poznan, Poland</a>